bc-kim/bc-kim.github.io/_pages/Blog/CANOpen.md

 ## 2. CANOpen Communication

-Since we can now send and receive CAN messages, now we can build higher level communication using CANOpen rules.
-Among many functions related to CANOpen protocol, following three protocol should be considered in practical cases.
+Since we can now send and receive CAN messages, we can use CANOpen to communicate with other CANOpen devices (e.g. motor driver).
+Among many functions in CANOpen protocol, I have used following three protocols:
  - Network Management (NMT)
- - SDO
+ - Service Data Object (SDO)
- - PDO
+ - Process Data Object (PDO)

 In this blog, I would briefly explain above three protocols and how to implement them in actual STM codes.
+For more details on NMT, SDO, and PDO, please see reference listed below.

 ### 2.1 NMT
 When we aim to communicate with motor driver, we first have to know about NMT.
 Briefly, NMT defines the network state of the device - the CANOpen device